 - Reach a conclusion that validates or modifies the hypothesis

 Trial and error is another type of problem-solving process but differs from experiments in important ways.
-Someone attempts to do something many times in an unsystematic or uncontrolled way until they succeed (or give up).
-Little in the way of theory or insight is applied in trial and error problem-solving.
-Therefore, it is a less informed way to solve problems (informed guesswork), but which can nevertheless be very effective.
-It relies on one being motivated to try again and again and again – basically, to practice – and be able to withstand lots of failures and not lose motivation.
+When someone attempts to do something in an unsystematic or uncontrolled way until they succeed (or give up), little in the way of theory or insight is applied.
+Therefore, trial and error problem-solving is a less informed way to solve problems (informed guesswork), but which can nevertheless be very effective.
+This is partly because trial and error usually proceeds much more quickly than experiments.
+It relies on being motivated to try again and again and again, to withstand lots of failures, and to not lose motivation.

 In recent years, people talk about conducting “experiments” to achieve a desired future state more than they talk about trial and error.
-Yet, in the old days the creator of Toyota’s production system (TPS), Taiichi Ohno, talked mostly about “trail and error,” though sometimes “experiments” as well.
-Either way, the focus was on doing.
+Yet, in the old days the creator of Toyota’s production system (TPS), Taiichi Ohno, talked mostly about “trial and error,” though sometimes “experiments” as well.
+Either way, the focus was on doing things quickly.
+The time function — quickly — is very important and understand in Lean-world.

 In his book Today and Tomorrow (1926, p.
 62), Henry Ford said he used the “Edison Method” of trial and error (also called the “Edisonian approach“).
 Taiichi Ohno admired Henry Ford and was familiar with his writings.
 Perhaps Ohno was influenced to adopt the Edison Method of trial and error in the development of TPS, making it more of an uncontrolled rather than controlled experiment to improve productivity, reduce costs, and achieve flow by analyzing work content, work sequence, equipment layout, etc.